-Add the caster sugar to the lukewarm water in a large bowl, and then add the sourdough starter.
+Add sugar to the lukewarm water in a large bowl, and then add the sourdough starter.
 Allow it to sit until the sourdough starter starts to slightly bubble, 10 minutes.
 In a small bowl, beat the eggs.
 Cut the butter on small cubes.

-Add the flour, eggs, rum and lemon zest to the sourdough mixture in a large bowl.
+Add flour, eggs, rum and lemon zest to the sourdough mixture in a large bowl.
 Knead well.
 After about 5 minutes, add the sea salt.
 Slowly incorporate the butter cubes and knead well with your hands.
 The dough has to be glossy and smooth.

 Cover the bowl with cling film and leave to prove on a room temperature for about 5 hours, until it has doubled in size.
 Punch down the dough, then re-cover the bowl and put into the fridge to chill for 18 - 24 hours or overnight.